Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 Small contributions: Up to $24,999

 - Both incorporated and non-incorporated non-profit documentary heritage organizations can apply.

-- Multi-year funding: Only recipients who have received DHCP funding in the past may submit a multi-year funding request for up to two years (total funding not to exceed $24,999).
+- Multi-year funding: Only recipients who have received DHCP funding in the past may submit a multi-year funding request for up to two years.
+Total funding cannot exceed $24,999.